alejandro-isglobal/Biomarkers/Biomarkers.md

 1. Analytical considerations: Is the test reliable?

-- validation of the Biomarkers testâ€™s technical performance
+- validation of the Biomarkers test’s technical performance
 - cost-effectives, feasability
 - assessment of measurement error